rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 lifetime may be stored in a static variable.
 Accessing immutable static variables is safe.
 Values in a static variable have a fixed address in memory, and using the value will always access the same data.
-Constants, on the other hand, duplicate their data whenever they are used.
+Constants, on the other hand, are allowed to duplicate their data whenever they are used.

 Another way in which static variables are different from constants is that static variables can be mutable.
 Both accessing and modifying mutable static